 Whitby is a coastal town set at the mouth of the beautiful River Esk, covering both sides of this river valley.
 The town, which was originally known as Streonshalh, dates back all the way to 656AD and was founded at the same time as the original Whitby Abbey by the then Christian king of Northumbria.

-This abbey was destroyed during a Viking raid and was only re-settled in 1078, at which time the town also became known as Whitby.
-The town was initially supported by the abbey and the fishing industry, but later on in the 18th century it developed to become a centre of ship building and a well-founded trade centre due to the export of alum and jet from the moors.
+The original abbey was destroyed during a Viking raid and was only re-settled in 1078, at which time the town also became known as Whitby.
+The town was initially supported by the Abbey and the fishing industry, but later on in the 18th century it developed to become a centre of ship building and a well-founded trade centre due to the export of alum and jet from the moors.

 Things to do in Whitby

-The Whitby area is also well known for its fossils.
-Fantastically preserved skeletons of pterodactyls have been discovered in its cliffs, and it is a great place for the amateur fossil hunters out there to go looking for beautiful ammonite fossils.
+When staying in our accommodation near Whitby, you’ll never be short of things to do.
+The Whitby area is well known for its fossils; fantastically preserved skeletons of pterodactyls have been discovered in its cliffs, and it is a great place for the amateur fossil hunters out there to go looking for beautiful ammonite fossils.

 Attractions include the ruins of Whitby Abbey, which are situated on the cliffs above the town.
 You can enjoy a walk up to the structure using the old steps that connect the town to the abbey, with the ruins themselves a great example of brilliantly preserved stonework.

-Other historical sites in the town include the statue of Captain James Cook, who was an apprentice in the town, and a recreation of the commemorative whale bone arch, which represents the whaling industry from the town’s history.
+Other historical sites in Whitby include the statue of Captain James Cook, who was an apprentice in the town, and a recreation of the commemorative whale bone arch, which represents the whaling industry from the town’s history.
 The original arch is stored in the Whitby Museum.